klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ## Detect KCT interface<a id="detect kct interface"></a>

-KCT (Klaytn Compatible Token) contracts such as [KIP-7], [KIP-17], and [KIP-37] defiend an variable interface, and [KIP-13] contains content that allows you to check whether this contract complies with the KCt specification and which interface is implemented by sending a query to the contract.
+KCT (Klaytn Compatible Token) contracts such as [KIP-7], [KIP-17], and [KIP-37] define and provide various interfaces, and [KIP-13] allows you to see whether a contract complies with KCT specifications and which interface it implements, by sending a query to the contract.

-[KIP-13] was implemented in Caver v1.5.7, It could detect interface through `detectInterface()` in each KCT contract class(`KIP7`, `KIP17`, and `KIP37`).
+[KIP-13] was implemented in Caver v1.5.7, It could detect interface through `detectInterface()` for any of the KCT contract classes (`KIP7`, `KIP17`, and `KIP37`).

 ### Detect interface implemented in KIP-7

-To detect the interface that implemented in the KIP-7 token contract, using `detectInterface()` in `KIP7` class.
+To detect the interface implemented in a KIP-7 token contract, you can use `detectInterface()` in the `KIP7` class.
 It returns the mapping between KIP-7 interface identifier and interface support.

-A `detectInterface()` supports both staic method and instance method, so you can select and use the method to use according to the situation.
+`detectInterface()` supports both staic and instance methods, so you can select and use the method that suits your needs.

-The interface detect through `detectInterface()` in `KIP7` is shown in the table below.
+The interface detect through `detectInterface()` for `KIP7` is shown in the table below.

 |Interface|KIP-13 Identifier|
 |---|---|